Hello and welcome, thank you for taking the time to come for a visit...

-It was some time in the mid nineties that he stopped painting due to an injury he sustained during an unfortunate fender bender down by the post office in Bemidji.
-The artist then focused much of his efforts in the promoting and marketing of his many contributions to this broadly popular medium.
+It was some time in the mid nineties that he stopped painting due to an injury he sustained .
+He then focused much of his efforts in the promoting and marketing of his many contributions to this broadly popular medium.

 At the same time, he also cared for my mom (Marion) who had been diagnosed with sever rheumatoid arthritis and later, leukemia.
-Suffice it to say, she was his top priority and thus... the promotion of these great works had fallen by the wayside for a time.
+Suffice it to say, she was his top priority and thus... the promotion of these great works had fallen by the wayside until now.

 Details for each of dad's works can be found on webpages corresponding to the particular piece.